 5 Ways to Show Gratitude in the Workplace & the Benefits That Come From It

-A recent study shows that 93% of employees try their best in the workplace if they feel recognized and appreciated.
-Showing gratitude in the workplace doesn’t just improve personal performance; it can also help improve the team and organizational structure.
+A recent studyOpens in a new tab shows that 93% of employees are motivated to do their best work if they feel recognized and appreciated.
+Showing gratitude in the workplace doesn't just improve personal performance; it can also help improve the team and organizational structure.

 As a manager, you want to make sure that your employees are feeling rewarded and content because this will affect the performance of your team and the overall performance of the company.